Bachelor of Arts in Counselling Psychology

 Further study can lead to clinical or specialised psychology practice.

-• Ethics and professional practice
+• Included: practice

 The programme is offered through flexible delivery options to accommodate working professionals: